Fraser Coast Beachfront Caravan Parks Redevelopment

 When

-• Completed: Scarness Beachfront Tourist Park and the first stage of Burrum Heads Beachfront Tourist Park.
+• First stage of Burrum Heads Beachfront Tourist Park

-• Ongoing: The second stage of Burrum Heads Beachfront Tourist Park (riverfront sites and camp kitchen) is expected to be finished by October 2025 (weather permitting).
+• Burrum Heads Beachfront Tourist Park, second stage (riverfront sites and camp kitchen) expected completion: September 2025 (weather permitting)

 • Planned:

-• Torquay Beachfront Tourist Park – Community consultation on options will happen in 2025.
+• Torquay Beachfront Tourist Park - community consultation on options planned for 2025

 No final decision has been made about the future of Torquay Beachfront Tourist Park.